jroefive/jroefive.github.io/my_collections/_edu/thoughts.md

 ### Blog Post Ideas
 * How critical thinking skills are reinforced by teaching data science.
 * When data science helps to democratize decisions in education, and when it doesn't.
-* Why don't educators trust data science?

-### Random Thoughts
-* Can machine learning be used to predict which novice teachers will be most effective?